Watch Project Runway New Zealand on TVNZ 2 every Monday at 7:30pm from October 1, 2018, or watch it on demand.

 During the Challenge:

-Judging this week’s bridesmaid dress before and after challenge is Fashion Quarterly magazine editor Sally-Ann Mullin (far left), WORLD director and designer Benny Castles (far right), supermodel and host Georgia Fowler (right), and guest judge fashion guru Robert Nowa (left).
+Judging this week’s Pascoes jewellery challenge is Fashion Quarterly magazine editor Sally-Ann Mullin, WORLD director and designer Benny Castles, supermodel and host Georgia Fowler, and guest judge hip hop artist Ladi6.

-Scroll for the final runway looks from week eight:
+Scroll for the final runway looks from week nine: